idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Here you can define the amount of RAM allocated to CafeTran’s operation.

 Note that with very large resources, for example translation memories or glossaries 100 MB or more in size, it may be advisable to increase the amount of RAM made available to CafeTran in Java.
-Consider increasing the default value from 1024 to 2048, for example.
+Consider increasing the default value from 1024 to 2048 (or more), for example.
 Restart the program to apply the new Java memory settings.

 ### Switch to preliminary matching threshold: